tetrapod00/godot-docs/tutorials/editor/managing_editor_features.rst

 Sharing a profile
 -----------------

-To share profiles between editors click on the **Export** button.
+To share profiles between editors click on the :btn:`Export` button.
 Save the custom profile somewhere as a ``.profile`` file.
-To use this in another editor open that editor's **Manage Editor Feature Profiles** window and click import, then select the ``.profile`` file.
+To use this in another editor open that editor's :wndw:`Manage Editor Feature Profiles` window and click import, then select the ``.profile`` file.

 This process is potentially cumbersome however if a large amount of computers need